decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     create(): T;
 };

+// Warning: (ae-missing-release-tag) "Material" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export const Material: ComponentDefinition<typeof MaterialSchema>;
+export const Material: MaterialComponentDefinitionExtended;

 // @public (undocumented)
 export type MaterialComponentDefinition = ComponentDefinition<ISchema<PBMaterial>, PBMaterial>;